Reasons for a Disparity Study

 The Minnesota Department of Administration initiated the disparity study in June 2016.
-Keen Independent Research will submit preliminary results to each participating entity in fall 2017.
-Preliminary results will be available for public review before the study is completed in December 2017.
+Keen Independent Research will submit preliminary results to each participating entity.
+Preliminary results will be available for public review before the study is completed in early 2018.

 The last State of Minnesota, Metropolitan Council, Metropolitan Airports Commission, and Metropolitan Mosquito Control District disparity study was completed in 2009.

 A City of Minneapolis disparity study was prepared in 2010.

 The most recent City of St. Paul disparity study was completed in 2008.

 Study Research Methods

 For each of the participating entities, periodic disparity studies determine if there is evidence of discrimination affecting procurement of construction, professional services, goods, and other services.

 This 2017 Minnesota Joint Disparity Study will determine whether there are disparities between: